Coronavirus Universal Credit & Benefits

 While universal credit is the main benefit available, there are other benefits that you may be eligible for too.
 He we go through them in detail – see if any of them apply to you.
 We also outline the support you may be able to access if you've lost a loved one.

-Employed and self-employed workers can apply for this if directly affected by coronavirus, caring for a child who is ill with coronavirus or self-isolating according to Government advice.
+Employed and self-employed workers can apply for contributory employment and support allowance, also known as 'new-style ESA', if directly affected by coronavirus, caring for a child who is ill with coronavirus, or self-isolating according to Government advice.

 Given that payments are made fortnightly in arrears, claimants who meet the criteria should actually receive their first payment after about two weeks.